savnoe9/TripleTenSprint4Project/README.md

 This project is designed to perform a basic exploratory data analysis on a dataset, vehicle advertisements in this case.

 The dataset used is a file of vehicle advertisement data including vehicle make, model, year, mileage, price and other fields of interest.
-These fields are used in some analysis to show a scatterplot of price compared to odometer reading at time of sale and vehicle types compared to the number of days that they are listed for.
+These fields are used in some analysis including a scatterplot of price compared to odometer reading at time of sale and vehicle types compared to the number of days that they are listed for.

 In this file the libraries used include: